biopython/biopython.github.io/wiki/GSOC2011_Mocapy.md

 #### TorusDBN

-In order to use Mocapy in Bio.PDB the following paper and the source code of the TorusDBN model are being studied.

 Wouter Boomsma, Kanti V. Mardia, Charles C. Taylor, Jesper Ferkinghoff-Borg, Anders Krogh, and Thomas Hamelryck.
 A generative, probabilistic model of local protein structure.
 Proc Natl Acad Sci U S
 A. 2008 July 1; 105(26): 8932–8937.
 <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2440424/>

-'''Problem: ''' Predict the 3D structure of a biomolecule given its amino-acid sequence.

-'''Solution: ''' A continuous probabilistic model of the local sequence–structure preferences of proteins in atomic detail.
+TorusDBN aims at predicting the 3D structure of a biomolecule given its amino-acid sequence.
+It is a continuous probabilistic model of the local sequence–structure preferences of proteins in atomic detail.
 The backbone of a protein can be represented by a sequence of dihedral angle pairs, φ and ψ that are well known from the [Ramachandran